Flood restoration works – roads

 A causeway replacement on McConnell’s Road has design well-advanced.

-Ophir Glen Road bridge: The design works for the repair to Ophir Glen Bridge are now complete and betterment funding has been approved for the replacement of the current bridge with a new concrete one.
+Ophir Glen Road bridge: the design works for the repair to Ophir Glen Bridge are now complete and betterment funding has been approved for the replacement of the current bridge with a new concrete one.

 All completion times are subject to weather permitting.